silkestolle/vue-sass-router--kickstart/README.md

 # test-project

-> A Vue.js project with sass and rounter
+> A Vue.js project with sass and router

+One global CSS File is loaded to the project in build/utils.js where global variables, scaffoldings or normalizings can be stored.
+Each component has its own scoped style additionally and can use the global styles as well.

 ## Build Setup